auth0/auth0-oidc-client-net/docs-source/documentation/getting-started/authentication.md

     </array>
     ```

+2. After a user has logged in, Auth0 will redirect to the callback URL in your application.
+You need to handle the incoming link to your `AppDelegate` and resume the login flow of the Auth0 OIDC Client by calling the `Send` method of the `ActivityMediator` singleton, passing along the url sent in.
+This will allow the Auth0 OIDC Client library to complete the authentication process:

+    ```csharp
+    using Auth0.OidcClient;

+    [Register("AppDelegate")]
+    public class AppDelegate : UIApplicationDelegate
+    {
+        public override bool OpenUrl(UIApplication application, NSUrl url, string sourceApplication, NSObject annotation) {
+            ActivityMediator.Instance.Send(url.AbsoluteString);

+            return true;
+        }
+    }
+    ```

-2. Initiate the authentication process the same way as for Windows applications, by calling @Auth0.OidcClient.Auth0Client.LoginAsync(System.Object) inside your view controller:
+3. Initiate the authentication flow by calling @Auth0.OidcClient.Auth0Client.LoginAsync(System.Object) inside your view controller.

     ```csharp
     var loginResult = await client.LoginAsync();